ytsipak/portfolio_website/README.md

 - 🌟 All icons are optimized through SVGOMG and added to an SVG sprite. <br>

 <h3>📝 To Do</h3>
+- 🛠️ Add tooltips to framework icons. <br>
 - 🖼️ Add a border to the Tailwind logo. <br>
+- 🌌 Add parallax effect to the background. <br>
 - 📱 Develop a responsive design for tablets. <br>
 - 🍔 Implement a burger menu for optimal navigation on mobile screens. <br>
 - 🖼️ Optimize images for Retina displays to enhance visual clarity. <br>